hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 Sugar also causes release of dopamine but not as violently as drugs and is rare among dopamine-inducing foods.
 Broccoli has no effect which probably explains why its so hard to get kids to eat their veggies.

 Balanced food
 If you eat balanced meal, dopamine level spike in the reward system hotspots.
+But dopamine spike would

 What happens in brain which makes sugary food hard to resist?